yochaigal/cairn/wip/2e/making-monsters.md

 ## Armor

-For some creatures this represents their natural toughness, for others it may be from something that is worn or carried.
+For some creatures, this represents their natural toughness; for others, it may be from something that is worn or carried.
 If a creature is able to withstand an attack without moving, raise this number.

 ## Ability Score